 Can I Use Store-Bought Potatoes as Seeds?

 Technically, yes.
 Store-bought potatoes can be used as seeds to grow potatoes.
-You will have figured this out at some point when you left potatoes out for too long and they started sprouting.
+You will have figured this out when you left potatoes out for too long and they started sprouting.
 If you plant them in the ground during the right growing season, you should harvest some potatoes.

 However, potato growth experts advise against using shop potatoes as seeds.
 They recommend only using certified potatoes to plant in your garden.